-There can be no assurance that there will be no further actions taken under the Banking Act that may lead to further claims against the FSCS, and concomitant increased FSCS levies payable by the Issuer.
+The latest communication from the FSCS is that the costs associated with the Dunfermline Building Society failure have now been recovered.
+However there can be no assurance that there will be no further actions taken under the Banking Act that may lead to further claims against the FSCS, and concomitant increased FSCS levies payable by the Issuer.
 Any such increases in the Issuer's costs and liabilities related to the levy may have a material adverse effect on its results of operations.
-Further costs and risks may also arise from discussions at governmental levels around the future design of financial services compensation schemes, such as increasing the scope and level of protection and moving to pre-funding of compensation schemes.
+Further costs and risks may also arise from discussions at national and EU levels around the future design of financial services compensation schemes, such as increasing the scope and level of protection and moving to pre-funding of compensation schemes.

 In April 2014, the new EU directive on deposit guarantee schemes (the DGSD) was adopted and EU Member States were required to implement it into national law on or before 3 July 2015.
 The DGSD requires EU Member States to ensure that by 3 July 2024 the available financial means of the deposit guarantee schemes regulated by it reach a minimum target level of 0.8 per cent. of the covered deposits of credit institutions; the schemes are to be funded through regular contributions before the event (ex-ante) to the deposit guarantee schemes.
 (The UK has previously operated an ex-post financing where fees are required after a payment to depositors has occurred.)
 In case of insufficient ex-ante funds, the deposit guarantee scheme will collect immediate after the event (ex-post) contributions from the banking sector, and, as a last resort it will have access to alternative funding arrangements such as loans from public or private third parties.
 HMT and the PRA have brought into force final requirements on the UK implementation of the DGSD.
 These requirements provide, among other things, that the ex-ante contributions are met by funds already collected under the UK bank levy (with the ability, in the case of insufficient funds, to collect immediate ex-post contributions) and changes to the FSCS include the introduction of temporary high balance deposit protection, up to £1 million, for up to six months for certain limited types of deposits and changes to the types of depositors that are eligible for compensation.
-It is possible, as a result of the DGSD and UK requirements, that future FSCS levies on the Issuer may differ from those it has incurred historically, and that such reforms could result in the Issuer incurring additional costs and liabilities, which may adversely affect its business, financial conditions and/or results of operations.
+It is possible, as a result of the DGSD and requirements, that future FSCS levies on the Issuer may differ from those it has incurred historically, and that such reforms could result in the Issuer incurring additional costs and liabilities, which may adversely affect its business, financial conditions and/or results of operations.